 Get exclusive member benefits & effect social change.
 Join Today

-The vaginal ring is a method of hormonal birth control.
-It is also known by its brand name, NuvaRing.
-The FDA approved the vaginal ring for use in 2001.NuvaRing is a small, flexible ring that is inserted into the vagina to prevent pregnancy.
-It is made out of plastic and contains the synthetic hormones estrogen and progestin.
-The ring is about two inches in diameter.
-It is left in for three weeks at a time.
+The vaginal ring is a prescription method of birth control.
+It’s also known by its brand name, NuvaRing.
+The vaginal ring is a small, flexible, plastic ring that you insert into your vagina to prevent pregnancy.
+It’s about two inches around.

 It is important that you remove or insert the ring on the same day of the week.
-For example, if you insert a new ring on Monday, you should remove it on that same day of the week three weeks later.
+For example, if you insert a ring on Monday, you should remove it on a Monday three weeks later.
+Then, you should insert your next ring on the following Monday.

 If the ring falls out, rinse it off and put it back in.
 If the ring is out of your vagina for longer than three hours, use backup contraception.
 The ring may fall out when you:

-In addition to incorrect use, certain drugs can reduce the efficacy of the ring.
+Certain drugs can also reduce the effectiveness of the vaginal ring.
 These include:

-If you use any of these drugs, or misuse the ring, it is a good idea to use a backup form of contraception.
+If you use any of these drugs, it’s a good idea to use a backup form of birth control.

 Written by: the Healthline Editorial Team